 Have you heard of “hygge” yet?
 It seems like every time I turn around, I see another book or an article about it!
 My innate curiosity lead me to doing some research about this Danish buzzword and what it really means.
-I ended up finding the concept of hygge so fascinating that I decided I would share it with you all today!
-It also felt like a great way to honor my own Danish heritage (though you don’t have to be Danish or even Scandinavian to embrace hygge life!)

 What Is Hygge?

-“Hygge” (pronounced “HUE-gah”) is a Danish word that describes a feeling of coziness and contentment.
-To embrace hygge is to foster a sense of well-being, warmth, home, safety, and belonging.
-This small word holds a lot of meaning to the Danes, who view hygge as an important part of their national identity.
+“Hygge” (pronounced “HUE-guh”) is a Danish word used to describe a feeling of coziness and contentment.
+To embrace hygge is to foster warmth, safety, belonging, and wellbeing.

 6 Easy Ways To Embrace Hygge